exercism/go/concepts/pointers/introduction.md

 a = 2            // assign 'a' the value of 2

 var pa *int
-pa = &a          // 'pa' now contains to the memory address of 'a' *pa = *pa + 2    // increment by 2 the value at memory address 'pa'
+pa = &a          // 'pa' now contains the memory address of 'a' *pa = *pa + 2    // increment by 2 the value at memory address 'pa'

 fmt.Println(a)   // Output: 4